+In need of a few gift ideas for grads?
 When I graduated from college, my parents gave me a string of pearls.
 From time to time, but not very often, I go into pearl mode and wear them with everything.
 Generally, though, they sit in my jewelry box.
-Years ago I had them restrung, and the jeweler did a miserable job.
-When I told him they don’t lie flat, that they seem to buckle because of how tight he made them, he told me that my body heat would make the knots relax.
+I had them restrung years ago, and the jeweler did a miserable job.
+When I told him they don’t lie flat and seem to buckle because of how tight he made them, he said that my body heat would make the knots relax.
 I must be stone cold.
 Those pearls do, however, mean a lot to me.

 These days, graduation is a gift-giving ritual from pre-school on up.
-It’s hard to keep track of who is graduating from where because schools and grades seem to be divided according to a districts’ momentary demographics.
-My granddaughter, therefore, will be “graduating” this June at the end of third grade when she will advance to middle school (junior high schools in both name and grade seem to be extinct.)
-So it’s her third graduation – pre-school, kindergarten, and now third grade – at the ripe old age of nine.
-No problem thinking of something she’ll love.
-Nine-year-old girls are easy to buy for?
+It’s hard to track who is graduating from where because schools and grades seem to be divided according to the district’s momentary demographics.
+My granddaughter, therefore, will be “graduating” this June at the end of third grade when she will advance to middle school (junior high schools in both name and grade seem to be extinct).
+So it’s her third graduation – pre-school, kindergarten, and now third grade – at the ripe old age of nine—no problem thinking of something she’ll love.

-Make a donation.
-There are lots of causes which appeal to young people, causes that let them really see what money can do.
-A donation in a graduate’s honor can trigger a healthy habit that can be handed down from generation to generation.
-Heifer International provides training and animals to families around the world to help make them self-reliant, but there are literally thousands of causes, one of which might hold special appeal to the graduate you want to honor.
+There are lots of causes which appeal to young people, reasons that let them really see what money can do.
+A donation in a graduate’s honor can trigger a healthy habit that can hand down to the next generation.
+Heifer International provides training and animals to families worldwide to help make them self-reliant.
+Still, there are thousands of causes, one of which might hold unique appeal to the graduate you want to honor.

-Amazon Kindle.
 Find anyone who owns a Kindle and doesn’t love it.
 End of story.
 While there are lots of worthy competitors, to my eyes, this one remains the best.
-You can also add a couple of books you’ve loved or accessorize with a carrying case into which you add am amazon.com gift card.
+You can also add a couple of books you’ve loved or accessorize with a carrying case into which you add an Amazon gift card.

-Cash or an Amex gift card which can be used anywhere.
+Cash or an Amex gift card which they can use anywhere.
 Need I say more?
 Might soon disappear, but will not disappoint!

-Quilt throw.
-It’s a little late for this one, but if you’re really handy. . . .
-Get photo transfer fabric (any quilting store) and transfer photos of your grad’s life (or college life) to these fabric squares.
+It’s a little late for this one, but if you’re handy, get photo transfer fabric (any quilting store) and transfer photos of your grad’s life (or college life) to these fabric squares.
 Choose a background fabric.
-Stitch the squares together, and you have usable photo “album”
+Stitch the squares together, and you have a usable photo “album.”